 What Is a Multi-Cloud Strategy?

-A multi-cloud strategy is the practice of using cloud services from more than one provider – typically two or more public cloud platforms like AWS, Microsoft Azure, Google Cloud, or Alibaba Cloud – to run different applications, workloads, or infrastructure components.
+A multi-cloud strategy uses cloud services from more than one provider, typically two or more public platforms such as AWS, Microsoft Azure, Google Cloud, or Alibaba Cloud, to run different applications, workloads, or infrastructure components.

-This approach differs from single-cloud and hybrid-cloud strategies.
-To help illustrate the difference:
+This approach differs from single-cloud and hybrid cloud models:

-A multi-cloud strategy is becoming increasingly common.
-According to a 451 Research study by Oracle, 98% of enterprises are already using or planning to use services from at least two cloud providers, with nearly a third relying on four or more.
+A multi-cloud strategy is now common among enterprises.
+A 451 Research study by Oracle found that 98% of enterprises are already using or planning to use at least two cloud providers, and nearly a third rely on four or more.

 “Going Multi-Cloud” aren’t just tech decisions – they solve real business challenges.
 For example, some cloud providers offer better tools for meeting PDPA requirements and ensuring data stays within the region.
 This makes it easier for businesses to stay compliant with local regulations.